-If you think about it, a lot of human communication happens through body language; an arched eyebrow, a clenched jaw, crossed arms, or a squared chest can tell you a lot about what the other person is thinking.
+If you think about it, a lot of human communication happens through body language.
+An arched eyebrow, a smile or crossed arms can tell you a lot about what someone is thinking.
 The same is true of dogs, only more so.
 Over my 30 years of living with them, I’ve learned that you can figure out a lot about a dog’s state of mind just by looking at them.

 Of course, dogs also communicate through sounds like barking, whining and growling, but because they see no need to hide what they are feeling, their body language will tell you a lot even if they aren’t making any sounds.
-In my experience, canine body language mostly involves combinations of posture, tail position, and what they’re doing with their snout, with a few other indicators thrown in.
+In my experience, dog body language mostly involves combinations of posture, tail position, and facial expression.
+With a few other indicators thrown in.

 Dogs are capable of infinite amounts of love and affection, and bring lots of joy to their owners.
 You shouldn’t forget, though, that they are descended from wolves, and still carry those predator’s instincts around with them, buried under the loyalty to humans that they’ve learned over the last few millennia.
-And just like with humans, a dog’s body language can be misunderstood, especially if you don’t know what to look for, and that can have unpleasant consequences.
-So here are a few basic things that I believe everyone should know, whether they are dog owners or just happen to run into a stray on the street.
+And just like with humans, dog body language can be misunderstood, especially if you don’t know what to look for.
+And that can have unpleasant consequences.
+So here are a few basic things that I believe everyone should know, whether they are dog owners or just happen to run into one on the street.

 #1.
 A wagging tail is not always a positive sign